varworkshop/ai_coach_fitness_2026/README.md

 - [Benchmark](https://softwarecenter.qualcomm.com/api/download/software/dataset/AIDataset/Qualcomm_Exercise_Video_Dataset/QEVD-FIT-COACH-Benchmark/QEVD-FIT-COACH-Benchmark.zip)
 - [VAR Competition](https://softwarecenter.qualcomm.com/api/download/software/dataset/AIDataset/Qualcomm_Exercise_Video_Dataset/QEVD-FIT-COACH-Competition-CVPR2025/QEVD-FIT-COACH-Competition-CVPR2025.zip)

-After extraction the `DOWNLOADS_ROOT` folder should contain the extracted files under the folders: `QEVD-FIT-COACH`, `QEVD-FIT-COACH-Benchmark`, `QEVD-FIT-COACH-Competition-CVPR2025` (You can choose to download one/all of the splits).
+After extraction the `DOWNLOADS_ROOT` folder should contain the extracted files under the folders: `QEVD-FIT-COACH`, `QEVD-FIT-COACH-Benchmark`, `QEVD-FIT-COACH-Competition` (You can choose to download one/all of the splits).
 Each of these folders should contain the following:
 - *feedbacks_long_range.json*: The json file containing the annotations.
 Details [here](https://www.qualcomm.com/content/dam/qcomm-martech/dm-assets/documents/QSC-QEVD-FIT-COACH-Dataset-Download-Instructions.pdf).
 - *long_range_videos*: Folder containing the videos and the associated timestamps when each frame was recorded.